 member this.Transform(f:int->int) = ...

 member this.Transform(f:Func<int,int>) = ...
-This is a particularly touchy recommendation, but we stand firm on it.
-The F# function type appears as “class FSharpFunc<T,U>” to other .NET languages, and thus is not suitable for language features and tooling that only understand functions as delegate types.
-When authoring a higher-order method targeting .NET 3.5 or higher, the System.Func and System.Action delegates are clearly the right APIs to publish to enable the majority of .NET developers to consume these APIs in a friction-free manner.
+The F# function type appears as “class FSharpFunc<T,U>” to other .NET languages, and is less suitable for language features and tooling that understand delegate types.
+When authoring a higher-order method targeting .NET 3.5 or higher, the System.Func and System.Action delegates are the right APIs to publish to enable .NET developers to consume these APIs in a low-friction manner.
 (When targeting .NET 2.0, the system-defined delegate types are more limited; consider using System.Converter<T,U> or defining a specific delegate type.)

-On the flip side, .NET delegates are not natural for F#-facing libraries (see the next chapter on F#-facing libraries), and using delegates may incur a performance penalty.
+On the flip side, .NET delegates are not natural for F#-facing libraries (see the next Section on F#-facing libraries).
 As a result, a common implementation strategy when developing higher-order methods for vanilla .NET libraries is to author all the implementation using F# function types, and then create the public API using delegates as a thin façade atop the actual F# implementation.

-Do use the TryGetValue pattern instead of returning F# option values (option<T>) in vanilla .NET APIs, and prefer method overloading to taking F# option values as arguments.
+Consider use the TryGetValue pattern instead of returning F# option values (option<T>) in vanilla .NET APIs, and prefer method overloading to taking F# option values as arguments.

 Common patterns of use for the F# option type in APIs are better implemented in vanilla .NET APIs using standard .NET design techniques.
 Instead of returning an F# option value, consider using the bool return type plus an out parameter as in the TryGetValue pattern.
 And instead of taking F# option values as parameters, consider using method overloading.